 There have been so many unique and standout Jordan 4s released as of late that putting together a list of the best Jordan 4 colorways isn't as straightforward as it sounds.

-For our list though, we've focused on some of the more recently released and readily available Jordan 4s around right now, and have based our selection on their designs as well as any historical meaning or influence behind them.
+For our list, we've focused on some of the more recently released and readily available Jordan 4s, basing our selection on standout designs as well as any historical meaning or influence behind them.

 Best Jordan 4 colorways